-While players will gain a good variety of Mutations by mistake simply by playing the game, there are some Mutations that will take more effort in order to acquire.
+While players will gain a good variety of Mutations passively simply by playing the game normally, there are some Mutations that will take more effort in order to acquire.

 The best thing about mutations is that players will be able to switch them out anytime you are not in combat, allowing players to make the most out of their passives, especially when farming resources.